-FINANCIAL HARDSHIP AMONG PEOPLE WITH DISABILITIES: UNITED STATES
+FINANCIAL HARDSHIP AMONG PEOPLE WITH DISABILITIES: CONNECTICUT

 Having a disability - whether apparent or non-apparent, physical or cognitive - can be a substantial barrier to financial stability.
-Yet traditional economic measures hide the full extent of financial hardship for the 40 million people in the U.S. who have a cognitive, hearing, vision, or ambulatory disability, or one that makes self-care or independent living difficult.
-According to the Federal Poverty Level (FPL), 18% of people with disabilities in the U.S. (7.2 million) lived in poverty in 2019.
-However, United For ALICE data shows that another 34% (13.6 million) - almost twice as many - were also experiencing financial hardship, in households that earned above the FPL but not enough to afford the basics in the communities where they lived.
+Yet traditional economic measures hide the full extent of financial hardship for the 12% of people in Connecticut (403,194) who have a cognitive, hearing, vision, or ambulatory disability, or one that makes self-care or independent living difficult.
+According to the Federal Poverty Level (FPL),16% of people with disabilities in Connecticut (64,110) lived in poverty in 2019.
+However, United For ALICE data shows that another 32% (128,896) - twice as many - were also experiencing financial hardship, in households that earned above the FPL but not enough to afford the basics in the communities where they lived.

-The reality is that more than half (51%) of all people with disabilities lived in a household with income below the ALICE Threshold of Financial Survival in 2019.
+The reality is that nearly half (48%) of all people with disabilities in Connecticut lived in a household with income below the ALICE Threshold of Financial Survival in 2019.
 This includes households in poverty as well as those who were ALICE: Asset Limited, Income Constrained, Employed.
-ALICE households don't earn enough to afford housing, child care, food, transportation, health care, a smartphone plan, and taxes - the basics needed to live and work in the modern economy (see Key Terms, pg.
+ALICE households do not earn enough to afford housing, child care, food, transportation, health care, a smartphone plan, and taxes - the basics needed to live and work in the modern economy (see Key Terms, pg.
 3).
-This Brief shows that there are people with disabilities below the ALICE Threshold of all ages, races/ethnicities, and educational levels, in a variety of living arrangements and employment situations, in every state.
-The share of people with disabilities below the ALICE Threshold ranged from 39% in Utah and Wyoming to 65% in Washington, D.C.
+This Brief shows that there are people with disabilities below the ALICE Threshold of all ages, races/ethnicities, and education levels, in a variety of living arrangements and employment situations.
+People with disabilities below the ALICE Threshold live in communities across the state (PUMAs), at rates ranging from 30% in Fairfield, New Canaan, Wilton, Weston, and Easton to 80% in Bridgeport.

-People With Disabilities, Financial Status, U.S, 2019

-Number of People With Disabilities in U.S. = 40 million
+People With Disabilities, Financial Status, CT, 2019 Number of People With Disabilities in Connecticut = 403,194

 Note: This research uses American Community Survey Public Use Microdata Samples (ACS PUMS) and focuses on people with disabilities, whose ALICE status is determined by their household's income compared to local cost of living.
-Out of 40 million people with disabilities nationwide, 7.2 million (17.8%) were in poverty and 13.6 million (33.5%) were ALICE, which totals to 20.8 million (51.4%) below the ALICE Threshold and rounds to 51% in this Brief and on the ALICE Disability Data Dashboard.
+Percentages are rounded to whole numbers for ease of reading, which may result in percentages totaling 99% or 101%.
+See totals on the ALICE Disability Data Dashboard.